aiidateam/aiida-core/docs/source/howto/data.rst

     qb.append(
         CalcJobNode,                    # Append a CalcJobNode
         filters={                       # Specify the filters:
-            'attributes.process_state': 'finished',                   # the process is finished AND 'attributes.process_label': 'ArithmeticAddCalculation'    # has process_label ArithmeticAddCalculation
+            'attributes.process_state': 'finished',     # the process is finished AND 'attributes.exit_status': 0                 # has exit_status == 0
         },
     )